Darren Fells: 2019 season

+2020 season

 On March 10, 2020, Fells was re-signed to a two-year, $7 million contract by the Texans.

-In Week 5 of the 2020 season against the Jacksonville Jaguars, Fells recorded a 44 yard touchdown reception during the 30–14 win.
-This was the Texans' longest play from scrimmage during the first five weeks of the season.
+During a Week 5 30–14 victory over the Jacksonville Jaguars, Fells recorded two receptions for 57 yards and a 44-yard touchdown.
+The touchdown was the Texans' longest play from scrimmage during the first five weeks of the season.
+In the next game against the Tennessee Titans, Fells had six receptions for 85 yards and a touchdown during the 42–36 overtime road loss.
+He finished the 2020 season with 21 receptions for 312 yards and four touchdowns in 16 games and 14 starts.

 On March 18, 2021, Fells was released by the Texans.

 Detroit Lions (second stint)

 Fells signed with the Detroit Lions on May 5, 2021.
-On November 8, Fells requested and was granted his release from the team.
+On November 8, he requested and was granted his release from the team.

 Tampa Bay Buccaneers

 On November 10, 2021, the Tampa Bay Buccaneers signed Fells to their practice squad.
+He appeared in two games and recorded no statistics.